-Alstrom Point is about 90 minutes from Page.
+Alstrom Point is considered to be the best overlook of Lake Powell.
+It is about 90 minutes from Page.
 The route to Alstrom Point is well described in the book "Backcountry Adventures Utah".
 This book is out of print and therefore expensive, if you can find a cheap copy I suggest you buy it.
 Backcountry Adventures Utah is the offroaders bible to Utah 4x4 roads.
 This book rates the road to Alstrom Point as a 3 on a scale of 1-10 for difficulty.
 This means a high clearance four wheel drive vehicle is preferred but any high clearance vehicle should be able to handle it.
 For the last two miles the road travels over slickrock and can be difficult to follow as there are many branches to other viewpoints.
 I suggest you download and follow the attached map.
 If this is your first trip to Alstrom Point allow at least two hours to get to the point from Page.
 The extra time will be needed if you have difficulty following the road.
 There are occasional cairns (small rock piles) to mark the way for the last two miles or so.

 Alstrom Point is best shot at sunset or just after it.
 If you are driving out at sunset you should leave Alstrom Point early enough to ensure you do not get lost.
 Do not stay past sunset (the Blue Hour) unless you are sure you can follow the route back for the first two miles.
 Sunrise at Alstrom Point can produce good images as well, especially of the layers across the lake to the south.
 At sunrise Gunsight Butte will be in shadow though.
 Consider camping at Alstrom Point overnight and driving out the next morning.
 Alstrom Point is at relatively low elevation (4,600 feet) and is often be snow free when the rest of southern Utah is snow covered.
 Alstrom Point is a good winter location although Gunsight Butte will be front lit in this season.
 On the plus side there will be far fewer boats on the lake in the winter.